 There is no limit to the number of stacked channels in single call or in a stack of MAX units, other than the limit for each individual MAX.
-The MAX 6000, MAX 4000, MAX 2000, and MAX 1800 each support up to 40 stacked channels.
-The MAX 200 Plus supports up to three stacked channels.
+The MAX 1800 each support up to 40 stacked channels.
 A MAX that can handle n real channels can handle n/3 stacked channels.